GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_AV1_API.md

 **Values:**
 `true`, `false`

-**Default Value:**
+**Default Value associated with usages:**
+   - Transcoding: `false`
+   - Ultra low latency: `false`
+   - Low latency: `false`
+   - Webcam: `false`
+   - HQ: `true`
-`false`
+   - HQLL: `false`

 **Description:**
+Some encoder properties require this property to be set.
 Enables the pre-analysis module.
-Some features require this to be enabled.
-Refer to AMF Video PreAnalysis API reference for more details.
+Refer to *AMF Video PreAnalysis API* reference for more details on the pre-analysis module and its settings under different usages.

 ---